Everleigh Club: History

 fired all the women and completely redecorated the entire building with the most luxurious appointments available.
 Silk curtains, damask easy chairs, oriental rugs, mahogany tables, gold rimmed china and silver dinner ware, perfumed fountains in every room, a $15,000 gold-leafed piano for the Music Room, mirrored ceilings, a library filled with finely bound volumes, an art gallery featuring nudes in gold frames—no expense was spared.
 While the heavyweight boxer Jack Johnson thought the $57 gold spittoons in his café were worth boasting about, the patrons of the Everleigh Club were obliged to expectorate in $650 gold cuspidors.

 The Everleigh Club was described by Chicago's Vice Commission as "probably the most famous and luxurious house of prostitution in the country".

 Before the opening of the Everleigh Club, Ada was responsible for recruiting staff for the club.
 She started by contacting her former employees in Omaha and spreading the word through brothels across the country.
 She conducted face-to-face interviews with all the applicants.
 The brothel opened on February 1, 1900, with little fanfare, and turned away many of the clients who initially appeared because the Everleigh Sisters did not deem them to be the suitably upscale clientele they were seeking.
-Once the club was open, Ada, who was quieter and more reserved than her sister, took on the responsibility of making sure the club was kept up to standard.
-She oversaw cleaning and renovations.